Best Webinar Software Reviews from a Webinerd

 Back to business:

-By using a proprietary mix of “WebRTC, HLS and RTMP technology”, the company behind WJ obviously put a lot of thought into how to create the most cutting-edge webinar experience for the largest possible audience sizes.
+By using a proprietary mix of “WebRTC, HLS and RTMP technology”, the company behind WJ obviously put a lot of thought into how to create the most cutting-edge webinar user experience for the largest possible audience sizes.

 Personally, I found no other webinar conferencing software easier to operate and packed with more high-end features.